Evaluating approaches to identifying research supporting the United Nations Sustainable Development Goals

-An alternative or complementary approach to query-based methods involves using machine learning to map research articles to SDGs: either in a supervised manner, i.e. performing classification, or unsupervised manner, i.e. performing clustering.
-Supervised methods typically resort to the same SDG queries to obtain a labeled dataset to train the model \cite{maeva_2020, south_africa_sdg_hub_2020}.
-Clustering is typically done with paper text representations or citation graphs where the resulting clusters are later mapped to SDGs either directly or via intermediate clusters, e.g. ``topics'' \cite{DigitalScience2020, clarivate_sdgs2019}.
-Refer to \cite{pukelis2020osdg} for an overview of some more methods of classifying documents into SDGs.
-However they all face the same challenges noted above, and machine learning further introduces the problem of interpretability of the model predictions or the clusters attained.
+An alternative or complementary approach to query-based methods involves using machine learning to map research articles to SDGs: either in a supervised manner, i.e., performing classification, or an unsupervised manner, i.e., performing clustering.
+Supervised methods typically resort to the same SDG queries to obtain a labeled dataset to train the model \parencite{maeva_2020,SouthAfricanSDGHub2020}.
+Clustering is typically done with paper text representations or citation graphs where the resulting clusters are later mapped to SDGs either directly or via intermediate clusters, e.g., ``topics'' \parencite{DigitalScience2020, clarivate_sdgs2019}.
+Refer to \parencite{pukelis2020osdg} for an overview of some more methods of classifying documents into SDGs.
+However, they all face the same challenges noted above, and machine learning further introduces the problem of interpretability of the model predictions or the clusters attained.

-Since 2018, Elsevier has endeavored to map research to the SDGs, releasing in 2020 publicly available queries to facilitate transparency and reproducibility \cite{elsevier2020_sdg_queries}.
+Since 2018, Elsevier has endeavored to map research to the SDGs, releasing publicly available queries to facilitate transparency and reproducibility \parencite{elsevier2020_sdg_queries}.
 Herein, we describe the approach taken to improve former attempts to map research to the SDGs, taking feedback into account, resulting in the creation of a more comprehensive query set with sub-queries addressing targets and indicators and the application of a machine learning model to increase recall.
-This methodology (``Elsevier 2021 SDG mapping'' \cite{elsevier2021_sdg_queries}) captures on average twice as many articles as the 2020 version while keeping precision above 80\%.
-Times Higher Education (THE) are using Elsevier SDG mapping as part of their Social Impact rankings \cite{the_impact_ranking}. ``Elsevier 2022 SDG mapping'' (to be released in late 2022) is the most up-to-date simplified version of the queries \& ML model differing from the 2021 version in Covid-related enhancement to SDG 3 queries and queries designed for SDG 17 ``Partnerships for the goals''.
+This methodology (``Elsevier 2021 SDG mapping'' \parencite{elsevier2021_sdg_queries}) captures, on average, twice as many articles as the 2020 version while keeping precision above 80\%.
+Times Higher Education (THE) is using Elsevier SDG mapping as part of their Social Impact rankings \parencite{the_impact_ranking}. ``Elsevier 2023 SDG mapping'' \parencite{Els2023queries} is the most up-to-date simplified version of the queries \& ML model differing from the 2021 version in Covid-related enhancement to SDG 3 queries and queries designed for SDG 17 ``Partnerships for the goals''.